 \begin{remark} For each $s \in \R$ and $\dir \in \DLBusedc$, the set $\Split_{s,\dir}$ has an interpretation as the support of a random measure, up to the removal of a countable set.
 Thus, since $\DLBusedc$ is countable, for each $s \in \R$, the set $\{x \in \R: (x,s) \in \Split\}$ is the countable union of supports of random measures, up to the removal of an at most countable set.
 By Item~\ref{itm:Hasudorff1/2}, this set also has Hausdorff dimension $\f{1}{2}$.
-Conditioning in the appropriate Palm sense on $\dir \in \DLBusedc$, the random measure whose support is ``almost" $\Split_{s,\dir}$ is in fact equal to the local time of a Brownian motion.
-See Theorems~\ref{thm:random_supp},~\ref{thm:BusePalm} and~\ref{thm:indep_loc}.
-We expect that simultaneously for all $s\in\R$, the set $\Split_{s,\dir}$ should have Hausdorff dimension $\f{1}{2}$, but currently lack global result stronger than Item~\ref{itm:nonempty}. \end{remark}
+Conditioning in the appropriate Palm sense on $\dir \in \DLBusedc$, the random measure whose support is ``almost'' $\Split_{s,\dir}$ is equal to the local time of a Brownian motion (Theorems~\ref{thm:random_supp},~\ref{thm:BusePalm},and~\ref{thm:indep_loc}).
+We expect that, simultaneously for all $s\in\R$, the set $\Split_{s,\dir}$ has Hausdorff dimension $\f{1}{2}$, but currently lack a global result stronger than Item~\ref{itm:nonempty}. \end{remark}